Nayos1337/cscg2020/crypto/crypto2/writeup.md

 n = 0x57c88f1c...1f8fefef

-# computes the integer squareroot of a number
+# computes the integer square root of a number
 # stolen from the primefac python module
 def isqrt(n):
     if n == 0: